hindu-comm/mail_stream_advaita-l/2017/06/no_subject/348__V_Subrahmanian.md

 >>>>
 >>>> And I'm not saying anything different than "shakti is synonymous with
 >>> mAyA", unless your statement is "shakti is synonymous with brahman
->>> itself".​ If you are indeed saying the latter, that is also true, yet only
+>>> itself".
+If you are indeed saying the latter, that is also true, yet only
 >>> in the sense of तेजसः उष्णवत्, the heat/ burning power of fire is
 >>> non-different from fire, that is it can neither be separated from fire nor
 >>> can exist without fire, but fire is not heat.
 Similarly, Maya can neither